AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

    {
       /virtualhosts
       {
-         # select this farm for all incoming HTTPS requestss
+         # select this farm for all incoming HTTPS requests
          "https://*"
       }
       /renders